Formations

 3. Domain Direction — Whether the five Domains (Physical, Emotional, Mental, Relational, Spiritual) are depleted (Under), balanced (Centered), or overwhelmed (Over).
 Capacity direction and Domain direction are independent: a person can have shut-down functions with overwhelmed territories, or excessive functions with depleted territories.

 4. Coherence Type — Whether the off-center positions are internally consistent (Coherent) or scattered (Incoherent).
 A coherent formation has an organized problem with a clear shape.
 An incoherent formation has a disorganized problem — different parts pulled in different directions.
-The coherence-type boundary uses the standard deviation across all nine aggregate scores (four Capacity means and five Domain scores).
+The coherence-type boundary uses the standard deviation across all nine aggregate values (four Capacity means and five Domain values).
 When the standard deviation is less than 0.4 times the range, the profile is classified as coherent; otherwise incoherent.
 This threshold marks the point at which internal scatter becomes large enough to disrupt the directional signal.

-How the 77 Formations Arise
+How the 76 Formations Arise

 For the four non-Thriving bands, each formation is located by three coordinates: Capacity direction (3 options), Domain direction (3 options), and coherence type (2 options).
 That gives 3 x 3 x 2 = 18 formations per band.
 Across four bands: 72 formations.

-The Five Thriving Formations
+The Four Thriving Formations

 Formation Examples Across Bands